Block Image

 Error Handling: retries and DLQ

-To test Error Handling in Spring Cloud Stream, we modify the code of the DAO class like this:
+To test Error Handling in Spring Cloud Stream, we simulate an error when the received event reports a temperature of 10 degrees.
+We modify the code of the DAO class like this:

 })